 Thank you for visiting my site!
 I am a freelance writer, artist, and dog lover located in beautiful Gainesville, Florida.
-Please don’t hesitate to contact me if you have any questions about the work that I do or pricing.

 I grew up in Lake Worth, Florida, near the ocean.
 My parents and I spent long months wandering the Abacos of the Bahamas on an F27 Trimaran Sailboat.
 The ocean and its islands were my playground, an alien landscape just for me.